microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/testing/testcases.rst

 #.
 Make changes [you will need to sign in with a subscription account for testing commercial user]
 #.
 Click :guilabel:`Back (<-)`
 #.
-Click "Open"
+Click :guilabel: 'Open'

 **RESULT: File should have the previously saved changes.
 Ensure changes are being saved on Company service.**

-3 - Open from Company App - Repeat Usage
+3 - Open from company app - repeat usage
 ----------------------------------------
 Repeat test 1 except with company service already added (i.e. from previous usage).

-4 - Open from Office - Repeat Usage
+4 - Open from |Office iOS| - repeat usage
 -----------------------------------
 Repeat test 2 except with company service already added (i.e. from previous usage).

-5 - Save As [duplicate]
+5 - Save as [duplicate]
 -----------------------
 Verify ability to duplicate to Company Service, both by adding a new place and using an existing place.

 ..  figure:: ../images/test_dupe.png
     :alt: A screenshot that shows the document actions in |Office iOS|.

-    :guilabel: A screenshot that shows the document actions in |Office iOS|.
+    A screenshot that shows the document actions in |Office iOS|.

-6 - Create New [name]
+6 - Create new [name]
 ---------------------
 Verify ability to duplicate to Company Service, both by adding a new place and using an existing place.

-7 - Verify Licensing
+7 - Verify licensing
 --------------------
 Verify editing a file for a commercial user requires O365 subscription or else it opens read only.

 Please go to :menuselection:`Settings --> [Microsoft App] --> Reset Word --> Delete Sign-In Credentials` and restart Office before doing this test.

-8 - OAuth Login Page
+8 - OAuth login page
 --------------------
 Verify there is a link to the company's privacy statement on the company's login page when the user adds the company service as a place.

 Verify login page fits in window for various iPad and iPhone sizes.

-9 - Verify File Properties
+9 - Verify file properties
 --------------------------
 Verify file properties from :guilabel:`Recent` and from opened file.
 When opening the properties from the :guilabel:`Recent` tab or the :guilabel:`Open` tab, the fields Author, Created, Modified By and Company will be empty.